gcaeirodias/MitoConsensus/README.md

 ## Before running 'MitoConsensus.sh'
 Trasfer all individual FASTQ files (i.e., demultiplexed by individual) with raw reads to the same folder.

+## Running 'MitoConsensus.sh'
+The first part of the script is a set of varaibles to pass to commands that define paths to files ond folders.
+Here is the full set of variables: